zrngiulia/16S_ONT_preprocessreads/README.md

 1. MultiQC

-To run the standard pre-processing pipeline:
+To run the pre-processing pipeline:
 ```
 # For the regular locally run pipeline (Guppy v6.0.1)
 mkdir /path/to/main_working_directory/